 The Colorado Department of Transportation (CDOT) has outlined the “indicators of impairment upon initial contact” that the police are instructed to look for.
 When a driver is stopped, Denver police will be looking for:

-CDOT also recommends that the officers involved in the sobriety checkpoints operation be specifically trained in DUI detection, in addition to being trained to use the Standardized Field Sobriety Tests established by the National Highway Traffic Safety Administration.
+CDOT also recommends that the officers involved in the sobriety checkpoints operation be specifically trained in DUI detection, including drug DUI detection, in addition to being trained to use the Standardized Field Sobriety Tests established by the National Highway Traffic Safety Administration.